 Also on October 7, police revealed that a local court in Mathura had, the previous day, ordered Kappan and the three others be held for 14 days in judicial custody, according to The Wire.

-In early November, the Kerala Union of Working Journalists filed a new petition with the Supreme Court requesting its intervention, which CPJ reviewed.
-The petition alleges that Kappan was denied access to a lawyer on October 6 when he was first presented before a court, and was refused the use of video-conferencing to speak to his family.
+In early November 2020 the Kerala Union of Working Journalists filed a new petition with the Supreme Court requesting its intervention, which CPJ reviewed.
+The petition alleges that Kappan was denied access to a lawyer on October 6 when he was first presented before a court, and was refused the use of videoconferencing to speak to his family.

-On November 5, the Mathura chief judicial magistrate ordered Kappan and the three activists to be transferred to police custody for 48 hours for questioning, according to the Times of India.
-The Special Task Force of Uttar Pradesh police, which investigates terror-related cases, held the four until November 7, when they were transferred back to Mathura, Manikandan said.
+On November 5, the Mathura chief judicial magistrate ordered Kappan and the three activists to be transferred to the Uttar Pradesh police Special Task Force’s custody for 48 hours for questioning, according to the Times of India.
+That group, which investigates terror-related cases, held the four until November 7, when they were transferred back to Mathura, Manikandan said.

 Awanish Kumar Awasthi, additional chief secretary of the Uttar Pradesh government, who is directly responsible for the state’s police, did not respond to CPJ’s requests for comment sent via messaging app.
 Hitesh Awasthi, director-general of police in Uttar Pradesh, did not respond to CPJ’s text messages requesting comment.